rvrsdl/bbk_thesis_cppn_neat/README.md

 - For starters I plan just to boost the rating of any image where the "winning" class is one we haven't seen before.
 - This works ok for rewarding rarity but we still tend to get stuck with a lack of diversity.
 So speciation is going to become necessary.
+The problem is that whenever a new class is introduced, it gets a very high rating and the population rapidly moves completely towards that class, then the ratings fall quickly until  new class is introduced.
+So we end up just flippling between classes